Environment Setup

 mysql@3306

-for port-specific connections - No Global Pollution: No impact on system-wide MySQL/Redis or other services
+- No Global Pollution: No impact on system MySQL/Redis etc.

 Prerequisites